The University at Buffalo’s Graduate School of Education has been offering fully online and accredited degree programs since 2001.

 Fall and Spring courses are generally 15 weeks in length, and students can expect to spend an average of 9-12 hours per week on readings and assignments for a 3-credit course.
 Our Summer courses range from 6 to 12 weeks in duration.
 As these courses are delivered over a shorter period of time, students should expect to spend between 13.5-18 hours per week on readings and assignments.
 An additional time commitment may be required when researching or preparing for final papers.
 Some programs may also contain online group work, field work or other requirements that should be considered when registering.

 All courses are delivered completely online through UBlearns, the university’s Internet-based learning application.
 All course materials, from syllabi and assignments to important messages, are posted in this forum.
 Students typically interact with faculty and peers in an asynchronous format, replying to message boards, viewing videos and more by simply logging in.
 However, some of our courses have synchronous web-based video conferencing interaction.

-You will interact with your classmates and instructors through UBlearns's many tools, including discussion board, blogs, and group work.
-You may also communicate via Skype, Collaborate, email, and in some cases, podcasting and video tools.
+You will interact with your classmates and instructors through UBlearns's many tools, including discussion board, blogs and group work.
+You may also communicate via Skype, Webex, email and, in some cases, podcasting and video tools.